AhmedIzaan/voice-diary-mobile-app/README.md

 # Voice Diary App 📔

-A modern voice-to-text diary application built with React Native and Expo that allows users to record their thoughts and memories through voice, automatically transcribe them, and save formatted entries as PDF documents.
+A modern voice-to-text diary application built with React Native and Expo that allows users to record their thoughts and memories through voice, automatically transcribe them using AI, and save formatted entries as PDF documents.

 ## Description

 Voice Diary is an intuitive mobile app that transforms spoken words into beautifully formatted diary entries.
-Users can record their thoughts in real-time, see live transcription, and benefit from AI-powered punctuation and formatting.
+Users can record their audio, which is then sent to Google's Gemini AI for transcription with automatic punctuation and capitalization.
 Each entry is automatically saved as a PDF with timestamps and can be viewed, shared, or deleted as needed.

 ### Key Features
-- **Real-time Voice Recording**: Continuous speech recognition with live transcription display
+- **Audio Recording**: Record your voice using expo-av with high-quality m4a format
-- **AI-Powered Formatting**: Automatic punctuation and capitalization using Google's Gemini AI
+- **AI-Powered Transcription**: Automatic transcription using Google's Gemini 2.5 Flash model
+- **Smart Formatting**: AI adds proper punctuation and capitalization automatically
 - **PDF Generation**: Professional-looking diary entries saved as PDF files
 - **Entry Management**: View, share, and delete diary entries
 - **Cross-Platform**: Works on iOS, Android, and Web